Krish-ds/Instagram_Bot/README.md

 ## Module Usage

-To use this module clone into your scripts of python or *pip install py-Instagram*
+To use this module clone into your python scripts or *pip install py-Instagram*

+If you don't have selenium webdriver pre-installed on your computer, then install using *pip install selenium* command or click [here](https://www.selenium.dev/downloads/)

 > ### Login into instagram